 Health & Wellness Services is not a full-service medical facility; therefore, students who need to see a doctor, require emergency room care, prescription medication, x-rays, laboratory tests or other specialty services are referred to off-campus providers.
-Because fees for such services are often very costly, Young Harris College requires all students taking six or more credit hours to be covered by a personal major medical health insurance plan; however, the College will not be offering a medical insurance policy to students this year.
+Because fees for such services are often very costly, Young Harris College encourages all students to be covered by a personal major medical health insurance plan; however, the College will not be offering a medical insurance policy to students this year.
 If you do not have health insurance coverage, you might find the information below to be helpful as you investigate your insurance options.

 Medical Insurance Guide for Students

 This guide compiles information for students of all levels and ages, recent graduates, and parents who claim a student as their dependent.
 Take the time to navigate your coverage options, costs, and obligations in order to make an informed decision on an insurance plan.

 Although going to school is a rewarding experience that prepares you for a better career, life as a student comes with unique financial challenges.
 Tuition costs are ever increasing while credit card debt and student loans are all too common financial burdens that young people assume in our present economy.
 As a member of a young, relatively healthy demographic, you may not even be thinking about paying for health coverage.

 Being practical and prepared for medical insurance can only help you get through school.
 Health (including mental health) issues are a leading cause of college dropouts across the country.
 Without insurance, the costs associated with an unexpected illness, injury, or medical procedure dwarf the tuition or student loans you might have.
 Even a minor injury can put you in serious financial risk.